MicahBrun/Continuous-Complex-Valued-Cellular-Automata/README.md

 From this we can derive that:
 $$\psi(t + \Delta t) = \mathrm{exp}(-i \Delta t ~ h *) \psi(t) $$

-In the frequency domain, via the convolution theorem, this becomes:
+In the frequency domain, making use of the convolution theorem, this becomes:
 $$\tilde{\psi}(t + \Delta t) = \mathrm{exp}(-i \Delta t ~ \tilde{h}) \tilde{\psi}(t) $$
 Where $\tilde{f}$ represents the Fourier transform of a function.